getporter/porter/docs/content/cli/bundles_uninstall.md

   -c, --cred strings         Credential to use when uninstalling the bundle.
 May be either a named set of credentials or a filepath, and specified multiple times.
   -d, --driver string        Specify a driver to use.
 Allowed values: docker, debug (default "docker") -f, --file string          Path to the porter manifest file.
 Defaults to the bundle in the current directory.
 Optional unless a newer version of the bundle should be used to uninstall the bundle.
-  -h, --help                 help for uninstall
+      --force                Force a fresh pull of the bundle and all dependencies -h, --help                 help for uninstall
       --insecure             Allow working with untrusted bundles (default true) --insecure-registry    Don't require TLS for the registry